squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/WindowsActiveDirectory.md

     --computer-name SQUIDPROXY-K --upn HTTP/squidproxy.example.local --server dc1.example.local --verbose
 ```

-> ℹ️ If you are using a Server 2008 domain then add
+> :information_source: If you are using a Server 2008 domain then add
     `--enctypes 28` at the end of the command